Florida 11 Hour Certified Electrical Contractor CE Course With False Alarm

 This package will begin with the history and basic requirements in Florida for Workers' Compensation.
 That leads into the next subject of electrical safety in the workplace, as outlined by OSHA and NFPA 70E.
 For the Business Practices hour, we'll focus on the legalities surrounding liens.
 Wind mitigation will be the subject of our Laws & Rules hour, with significant attention devoted to Florida building codes, before we move into the Technical portion of the package.

-Part 1 of the Technical hours is about the 2017 Florida Building Code Residential updates.
+Part 1 of the Technical hours is about the 2020 Florida Building Code updates.
 Next is 2017 changes to the NEC, but we'll only have time to cover the Introduction and Chapters 1 and 2.
 Finally, prevention of false alarms for Florida electricians will conclude the student's renewal requirements.

 Videos and images are utilized throughout the course to enhance learning.
 After each lesson, students will be asked a single question about the material to test comprehension.